Land Your Next Role or Promotion:

 Carmel began working in executive search in 2003 and has a track record of conducting leadership searches with a focus on advocacy, arts/culture, economic development, education, environmental, global health, human services, and other mission-driven organizations.
 Her placements include leaders at the American University of Paris, Scouting America – Greater New York Council, GOOD Plus Foundation, Grace Outreach Bronx, Providence College, Seoul Foreign School, Friends Seminary, University of Pennsylvania, Stevens Institute of Technology, Union Square Partnership, Better Business Bureau of Metro New York, A Chance in Life (formerly Boys & Girls Town of Italy), Muso Health, Posse Foundation, Npower, Ownership Works, the University of Southern California’s Shoah Foundation, Friends of the Domaine de Chantilly, and Hudson County (NJ) Community College.

 Carmel currently serves on the National Advisory Committee of Women of Color in Fundraising and Development (WOC).
-She previously served on the boards of the Association of Fundraising Professionals Greater New York Chapter from 2018 through 2025, and with Women in Development New York from 2012 through 2018.
+She previously served on the boards of the Association of Fundraising Professionals Greater New York Chapter from 2018 through 2025, and with Women In Development New York from 2012 through 2018.

 Carmel is committed to giving back to the nonprofit community, which also brings her firsthand knowledge of boards and governance.
 Carmel is a former lead instructor for the New York Junior League’s Nonprofit Board Clearinghouse course.
 She is also a member of the board of the Angelica Patient Assistance Program, a foundation with a mission to enhance the lives of economically challenged patients in need of long-term medical care.
 She is also a board member of Dance to Unite, a nonprofit that partners with after-school programs to offer free dance classes with an educational component celebrating cultural diversity.
 Carmel serves as an alumni volunteer with PennPAC, which uses the intellectual talents and professional skills of alumni of the University of Pennsylvania in a meaningful and socially beneficial way by offering pro bono consulting to nonprofit organizations.